Jothan-A/Stock-Bot/README.md

 # Features and Syntax

 - Input a companies ticker and the high, low, close, etc.
-- Syntax Ex:$ GOOGL and close
+- Syntax Example:$ GOOGL and close